huntbrooks85/WRAP/WRAP_Development/README.txt

 Purpose:
-To gather photometry and astrometry using images to trace high proper motion objects.
+Gathers photometry and astrometry from various ultra-violet, optical, and near-infrared catalogs given a RA, DEC, and Radius by the user.

 Catalog Full Names and References:
  CatWISE2020 & AllWISE -> Wide-Field Infrared Survey Explorer, https://irsa.ipac.caltech.edu/Missions/wise.html